microsoft/pxt-arcade/docs/courses/csintro1/orientation/birthday-algorithm.md

 An Algorithm is series of steps, decisions and/or formulas.
 Some common examples include:

-* cooking recipes
+* Cooking recipes
-* map directions to an address
+* Map directions to an address
-* assembly instructions
+* Assembly instructions

 ## Birthday Algorithm